Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Developmental Plasticity-inspired Adaptive Pruning Algorithm

-\textbf{Activity-dependent neural spiking trace.} The neural spiking trace responds to the activity level of the spiking neurons.
-At the t-th time step, if the neuron fires, its spiking trace $S$ will be added by 1.
+To synthesize the spike firing of the neuron at all timesteps, we introduced the spiking trace to represent the neuronal activity level.
+At the t-th timestep, if the neuron fires, its spiking trace $S$ will be added by 1.
 Otherwise, its spiking trace decayed with time constant $\tau=0.5$.
-For the fully connected layer, the spiking trace of the i-th neuron in n-th layer at time t+1 is calculated as follows:
+For the fully connected layer, the spiking trace of the neuron $i$ in layer $f$ at timestep $t+1$ is calculated:

 Considering the structural characteristics of the convolutional layer, we regard each channel as an entire population of neurons.
-The neural spiking trace for the convolution layer which has $C\times N\times N$ neurons is calculated as follows:
+The neural spiking trace for the convolution layer $c$ which has $C\times N\times N$ neurons is calculated as follow:

+Therefore, the more spikes a neuron fires in its given timesteps, the larger the spiking trace.